srhunt-cyber/Vantage---MQTT-bridge-for-Home-Assistant/README.md

 Because “Lazy Discovery” exposes keypad presses as triggers, you can build higher-level behaviors.

 ### Recipe 1: “Double-tap fixer” (resync a zombie light)

-If a light ever gets out of sync, double-tap the wall button to force a resync.

 ```yaml
 alias: Vantage - Double Tap Resync Light